 This was a fun read to see how Margaret, who certainly did not fit in modern times, would cope, as her speech and view of the world were so much more learned and innocent.
 Stewart gets frustrated with her, even thinking she is a bit addled.
 He is not prepared to handle the truth.
 I enjoyed the adventure, mystery, and race against time to make things right for these two.

-I received a copy of this novel for free through the Fiction Guild.
-I was not required to post a positive review and all views and opinions are my own.
+I was provided a copy of this novel by the author through Interviews and Reviews.
+I was not required to post a positive review, and all views and opinions are my own.